Yuvix25/pytov_old/README.md

 [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=Yuvix25.pytov-run)

 ## Features
-* Curly braces
+* Curly braces (not must)
-* No identation errors
+* No identation errors (if you use the curly braces)
 * Long and short comments (`/**/`, `//`)
 * Short boolean operators (`and` - `&&`, `or` - `||`, `not` - `!`)
+* Lower case true and false supported too
 * Switch statement
 * Compiles to python